KhangMBui/fraud-flix/README.md

 Fraudflix requires a .env files to be properly configured.

 ### Root .env
-Create a .env file in the root directory:
+Create a .env file in the root directory OF THE BACKEND FOLDER:
 ``` bash
 PORT=5000